 Chicken pot pie soup is creamy low carb comfort food that will warm your soul anytime of the year!
 Golden brown chicken breast, celery, onion, carrots, and fire roasted Hatch chiles (optional)are bathed in a creamy soup seasoned with herbes de Provence.
 With 7 net carbs per luxurious serving you’ll want to have this often!

-For this luscious low carb chicken pot pie soup recipe you’ll need: butter, celery, onion, baby carrot, chicken breast, cauliflower, Hatch chile, chicken stock, heavy cream
+For this luscious low carb chicken pot pie soup recipe you’ll need: butter, celery, onion, baby carrot, chicken breast, cauliflower, Hatch chile, chicken stock, and heavy cream.If you are in a hurry, feel free to Jump to the Recipe

 I love soup ANY time of the year.
 When my husband takes me out to eat I look at the cocktail menu first, then the dessert menu, then I check out the soups.
 Yeah – we know where my priorities are!